-The ramping impact of active queued generators at the feasibility study stage of the interconnection process considers the commercial probability.
-For generators at the feasibility study stage of the interconnection process, the output of the generator is multiplied by the historic commercial probability of a generator at the impact study stage of the interconnection process.
-To be conservative, the values developed during the feasibility study stage are then multiplied by 150% to determine the ramping impact of generation at the feasibility study of the interconnection process.
+The ramping impact of active queued generators at the Phase I System Impact Study stage of the interconnection process considers the commercial probability.
+For generators at the Phase I System Impact Study stage of the interconnection process, the output of the generator is multiplied by the historic commercial probability of a generator at the Phase II System Impact Study stage of the interconnection process.
+To be conservative, the values developed during the Phase I System Impact Study stage are then multiplied by 150% to determine the ramping impact of generation at the Phase I System Impact Study stage of the interconnection process.